Difference Between Product Marketing and Service Marketing?

 - A fitness center promoting memberships with testimonials from satisfied clients.

-By understanding the nature of the offering, a business can leverage the fundamental contrast between these two offerings and define their respective marketing approaches.
+By understanding the nature of the offering, a business can leverage the fundamental contrast between these two offerings and define its respective marketing approaches.

 Difference Between Product Marketing and Service Marketing